dchapyshev/aspia/README.txt

 Licensing
 =========
-Project code is available under the GNU Lesser General Public License version 3.
+Project code is available under the Mozilla Public License Version 2.0.

 Other information
 =================